Skip to content

 print(input_result)

-allowed=False action='block' rewrite_prompt=None reason='Input contains Personal Identifiable Information (PII): phone number.' pii=PIIGuardrail(name='Phone Number Detection', reason='Contains a phone number which is considered PII.') scope=None toxicity=None prompt_injection=None
+allowed=False action='block' rewrite_prompt=None reason='Input contains Personal Identifiable Information (PII) - phone number.' pii=PIIGuardrail(name='Phone Number', reason='Contains a personal contact number.') scope=None toxicity=None prompt_injection=None

 Validate for output